michaelmelita1/11Cam15/README.md

 Techinically Compatible with A11 iPhones, but there is a Shutter Bug

 ## Credits
-Thanks to Ezekiel1998 for adding many new features
+Thanks to Ezekiel1998 helping develop LiveText, SpatialOvercam, Exposure Locking and the 1080p fix

+Thanks to Flylarb for helping fix the zoom platter feature for iOS 15
 ## THINGS TO DO
 Portrait Bokeh Editing in Photos app